96 GeV Scalar Boson in the 2HDM with U(1)_H Gauge Symmetry: Constraints

 \subsection{Experiments for scalar bosons}

 There have been a lot of searches for new scalar bosons at the LEP, Tevatron, and LHC, and lots of data have been accumulated.
 However, there is no definite signal for a new scalar boson so far.
 These search data except for the resonance data around $96$ GeV will strongly constrain our model.
-We apply these experimental constraints for the additional scalar bosons using the public code {\tt HiggsBounds} \cite{Bechtle:2020pkv} where the exclusion limit is 95\% C.L..
+We apply these experimental constraints for the additional scalar bosons using the public code {\tt HiggsBounds} \cite{Bechtle:2020pkv} which is encoded in {\tt HiggsTools}~\cite{Bahl:2022igd}.

 In our model, the 125 GeV scalar boson will mix with other neutral scalar bosons.
-Therefore, this mixings change the predictions for the properties of the observed Higgs boson.
+Therefore, these mixings change the predictions for the properties of the observed Higgs boson.
 Then the precision observables for productions and decays of the 125 GeV Higgs boson also constrain our model strongly.
 We use the public code {\tt HiggsSignals} \cite{Bechtle:2020uwn} to test the 125 GeV Higgs boson in our model.
-The code performs a $\chi^2$ test for signal and decay rates of the 125 GeV Higgs boson against the prediction in the SM.
-Then we put the condition that the p-value evaluated from {\tt HiggsSignals} is less than $0.05$.
+In analysis, we utilize {\tt HiggsTools}~\cite{Bahl:2022igd} which contains the most recent version of {\tt HiggsSignals}.
+In order to ensure that the 125 GeV Higgs boson in our model mimics the behavior of the SM Higgs boson, we impose the conditions $\Delta \chi_{125}^2 < 6.18$ and $\Delta \chi^2 < 0$~\cite{Chen:2023bqr}, where $\Delta \chi_{125}^2$ is the difference of $\chi^2$ for the measurement of the 125 GeV Higgs boson between our model and the SM, while $\Delta \chi^2 $ is that of the combined $\chi^2$ of the measurements at the 96 GeV excess as well as those of the 125 GeV Higgs Boson.